-1. Rooted in Christ, stand in agreement with our statement of faith (Nicene Creed), able to say wholeheartedly that Christ is Lord, are growing in obedience and in sound theology, and in a submitted relationship with the Triune God
+1. Rooted and grounded in Christ, stand in agreement with our statement of faith (the Nicene Creed), able to say wholeheartedly that Christ is Lord, are growing in obedience and in sound theology, and in a submitted relationship with the Triune God

-2. Committed to living out the values of a Cultivating life - pursuing a life of long discipleship integrating faith, reason, and imagination
+2. Committed to living out the values of a Cultivating life - pursuing a life of long discipleship integrating character, community, and craft

-3. Willing to join the project team for a 1 to 3-year period or longer and be an active part of The Cultivating Project fellowship
+3. Willing to join the project team for a 3-year period or longer and be an active part of The Cultivating Project fellowship

 4. Willing to submit quarterly within the designated seasonal timeframe and theme, and on occasion respond to specialty requests

 5. Able to provide high quality work - written, visual, music, or tech - for Cultivating as a part of the extended mission of The Cultivating Project for

 encouraging and inspiring other believers engaged in the long work of restoration